 - Is it true that water flows in the opposite direction when you flush a toilet in the Southern Hemisphere?
 Nope.
 Water can flow in either direction, no matter where you are located on the globe.

 - Why is a street maintenance hole cover always shaped in a circle?
 This way, if the cover is turned sideways, the cover cannot fall through the opening.

 - What is the earliest evidence of indoor plumbing?
-Archeologists uncovered evidence of indoor plumbing in Egyptian palaces dating back to 2500 B.C., including the Pyramid of Cheops.
+Archaeologists uncovered evidence of indoor plumbing in Egyptian palaces dating back to 2500 B.C., including the Pyramid of Cheops.